INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Do you have plans to make another War & Peace album someday?

-That T&N album, it was great album!
+That T&N album was a great album!

 Jeff Pilson: We’d like to do another T&N… I was really excited about the T&N record we did in 2012, and I’d love to do another one.